html5rocks/www.html5rocks.com/content/tutorials/regions/adobe/en/index.md

 <h3 id="toc-cssom">The CSS Object Model</h3>

 <p class="notice" style="text-align:center;">
-This section doesn't show vendor prefixes, but you should write code that works across browsers!
+To be concise, this section uses only one vendor prefix (<code>webkit</code>), but you should write code that works across browsers that support this feature!
 </p>

 The [CSS Object Model][cssom-spec], or CSSOM, defines JavaScript APIs for working with CSS.
 Below is a list of the new APIs related to CSS Regions: